allafort/allafort/README.md

-### Hi there 👋
+# Hi there 👋

-I am a Data Scientist, formerly Astrophysicist.
+### I am a Data Scientist, formerly Astrophysicist.
-Currently a Fellow at the Data Incubator, perfecting my skills in Python Data Analysis and Visualization, Machine Learning, SQL and other cool Data Science tools.
+### Currently a Fellow at the Data Incubator, perfecting my skills in Python Data Analysis and Visualization, Machine Learning, SQL and other cool Data Science tools.

+&nbsp;

 Contact me: allafort.alice@gmail.com
 😄 Pronouns: she, her.

 [My LinkedIn](https://www.linkedin.com/in/alice-allafort/)

+&nbsp;

 <!--
 **allafort/allafort** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.